RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

  	- return an observable stream of the pointer blur event

  - `fn focus_in_stream(& self) -> MutRefItemSubject < 'static, FocusEvent, () >`
+ 	- return an observable stream of the pointer focus-in event in bubble phase.

+ - `fn focus_in_capture_stream(& self) -> MutRefItemSubject < 'static, FocusEvent,
+() >`
- 	- return an observable stream of the pointer focus-in event
+ 	- return an observable stream of the pointer focus-in event in capture phase.

  - `fn focus_out_stream(& self) -> MutRefItemSubject < 'static, FocusEvent, () >`
+ 	- return an observable stream of the pointer focus-out event in bubble phase.

+ - `fn focus_out_capture_stream(& self) -> MutRefItemSubject < 'static,
+FocusEvent, () >`
- 	- return an observable stream of the pointer focus-out event
+ 	- return an observable stream of the pointer focus-out event in capture phase.

  - `fn has_focus(& self) -> bool`
  	- return if the widget has focus.

  - `fn key_down_stream(& self) -> MutRefItemSubject < 'static, KeyboardEvent, () >`
+ 	- return an observable stream of the key down event in bubble phase.

+ - `fn key_down_capture_stream(& self) -> MutRefItemSubject < 'static,
+KeyboardEvent, () >`
- 	- return an observable stream of the key down event
+ 	- return an observable stream of the key down event in capture phase.

  - `fn key_up_stream(& self) -> MutRefItemSubject < 'static, KeyboardEvent, () >`
+ 	- return an observable stream of the key up event in bubble phase.

+ - `fn key_up_capture_stream(& self) -> MutRefItemSubject < 'static,
+KeyboardEvent, () >`
- 	- return an observable stream of the key up event
+ 	- return an observable stream of the key up event in capture phase.

  - `fn chars_stream(& self) -> MutRefItemSubject < 'static, CharsEvent, () >`
+ 	- return an observable stream of the chars event in bubble phase.

+ - `fn chars_capture_stream(& self) -> MutRefItemSubject < 'static, CharsEvent, ()
+>`
- 	- return an observable stream of the char event
+ 	- return an observable stream of the chars event in capture phase.

  - `fn key_down_stream(& self) -> MutRefItemSubject < 'static, WheelEvent, () >`
+ 	- return an observable stream of the wheel event in bubble phase.

+ - `fn wheel_capture_stream(& self) -> MutRefItemSubject < 'static, WheelEvent, ()
+>`
- 	- return an observable stream of the wheel event
+ 	- return an observable stream of the wheel event in capture phase.

  - `fn mouse_hover(& self) -> bool`
  	- return if the pointer is hover on the widget